MedImage-WebAI/Medical-Image-Diagnosis-Assistant/README.md

     "labels": ["No Tumor", "Tumor Detected"]
   }
 }

-👉 To add a new disease, simply extend this file with a new entry — no code changes needed!
+You can easily extend this by adding new diseases and models to the JSON file.

 🔬 Grad-CAM Visualization

-Grad-CAM highlights the regions that most influenced the model’s decision — making AI predictions transparent and explainable.
+Grad-CAM highlights the most influential regions in the image that contributed to the model’s decision.

 Example Output: